junuxyz/junuxyz.github.io/content/posts/a-useful-mental-model-on-how-to-build-your-unique-career.md

 +++
-title = "A Useful Mental Model of How to Build Your Unique Career" date = 2025-03-08T00:00:00+09:00 draft = false
+title = "A Useful Mental Model on How to Build Your Unique Career" date = 2025-03-08T00:00:00+09:00 draft = false
 +++